HPC-AI-Team/pexsi/doc/tutorial.rst

   The built-in heuristics in `PPEXSIDFTDriver2` may not be optimal.
-It handles only one :math:`(H,S)` pair at a time, and does not accept multiple matrix pairs :math:`\{(H_l,S_l)\}` as in the case of spin-orbit polarized calculations.
+It handles only one :math:`(H,S)` pair at a time, and does not accept multiple matrix pairs :math:`\{(H_l,S_l)\}` as in the case of spin polarized calculations.
 For expert users and developers, it should be relatively easy to dig into the driver routine, and only use `PEXSI::PPEXSIData::SymbolicFactorizeRealSymmetricMatrix` (for symbolic factorization),